dutu/rate-limiter/README.md

 rolling-rate-limiter
 ====

-**rolling-rate-limiter** is an implementation of a rate limiter in node.js that allows for rate limiting with a rolling window
+**@dutu/rate-limiter** is an implementation of a rate limiter that supports rolling window and token bucket

 # Changelog